Master of Arts (Theology) from the University of Notre Dame

 Important to note: GRE scores are now an optional part of the application

 Step 4: Receive an acceptance letter from the Notre Dame Theology Department.

-Step 5: Sign a contract with the Office of Catechesis.
-Once 8 courses (=24 credit hours) are completed, students are expected to return four years of catechetical service to the Diocese.
-If a student leaves the Diocese or is otherwise unavailable, the cost of tuition beginning with the second course must be reimbursed to the Diocese.
+Step 5: Sign an agreement with the Office of Catechesis.
+Once 8 courses (=24 credit hours) are completed, students are expected to return four years of catechetical service to the diocese.
+If a student leaves the diocese or is otherwise unavailable, the cost of tuition beginning with the second course must be reimbursed to the diocese.
 In effect, each year of service forgives 25% of the total tuition cost.

 Step 6: Begin taking courses as a formal member of the program.

-Centered on three intensive weekends, courses are offered in both the fall and spring semesters (usually in South Bend and Fort Wayne, respectively).
+Online courses are offered in both the fall and spring semesters.
 A wider variety of additional courses can be taken during the Summer Session on the Notre Dame campus.